German Classes in Seattle & Online | Learn German for Adults

 You'll learn to:

-- Express conditions and consequences using appropriate structures
+• Express moods and excitement using appropriate vocabulary.

 Note - For this course the following is required: